Dosage Form: injection, powder, lyophilized, for solution

 |Nervousness||102 (5)||87 (4)|

-Among 494 subjects who received Bivalirudin in clinical trials and were tested for antibodies, 2 subjects had treatment-emergent positive Bivalirudin antibody tests.
+Among 494 subjects who received Bivalirudin for injection in clinical trials and were tested for antibodies, 2 subjects had treatment-emergent positive Bivalirudin antibody tests.
 Neither subject demonstrated clinical evidence of allergic or anaphylactic reactions and repeat testing was not performed.
 Nine additional patients who had initial positive tests were negative on repeat testing.

 Because postmarketing adverse reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-In clinical trials in patients undergoing PCI/PTCA, co-administration of Bivalirudin with heparin, warfarin, thrombolytics, or GPIs was associated with increased risks of major bleeding events compared to patients not receiving these concomitant medications.
+In clinical trials in patients undergoing PCI/PTCA, co-administration of Bivalirudin for injection with heparin, warfarin, thrombolytics, or GPIs was associated with increased risks of major bleeding events compared to patients not receiving these concomitant medications.

 USE IN SPECIFIC POPULATIONS